getporter/porter/docs/content/docs/quickstart/_index.md

 porter-hello      21 minutes ago   21 minutes ago   install       succeeded
 ```

-In this example, it shows the bundle metadata along with the creation time, modification time, the last action that was performed, and the status of the last action.
+This `porter list` example shows bundle metadata such as the bundle installation name, creation and modification times, the last action and its status.

 ## Show Installation Information